stanfordpython/python-labs/lab3-functions.md

 ### *Optional: Putting it all together*
 *If you feel confident that you understand how function calling works, you can skip this section.
 We suggest that you work through it anyway, but the final decision is up to you.*

 Often, however, we don't just see keyword arguments of variadic parameter lists in isolated situations.
-The following function definition, which incorporates positional parameters, keyword parameters, variadic positional parameters, and variadic keyword parameters, is not uncommon in Python.
+The following function definition, which incorporates positional parameters, keyword parameters, variadic positional parameters, keyword-only default parameters and variadic keyword parameters, is valid Python.

 ```
 def all_together(x, y, z=1, *nums, indent=True, spaces=4, **options):